 And, unlike starch, the sugar does taste sweet.

-Does growing in cold weather guarantee sweetness?
+Does growing vegetables in cold weather guarantee sweetness?

 No. Whether you notice the difference will depend on the vegetable’s traits, your taste buds, and how much sugar has accumulated.